leftmove/wallstreetlocal/README.md

     name: proxy-network
 ```

-#### _If these compose files do not work for you, they are probably outdated.
-Please write an issue!_
+#### _If these configuration files do not work for you, they are likely outdated.
+To fix them, please write an issue._

 ## License